MilanStaffehl/numdantic/README.md

 transpose_image(image)
 ```

+Similarly, you cannot mix shapes with literal integers such as `Shape[Literal[2], Literal[2]]` with named axes or generic axes typed with `int`.
+All these combinations will cause your type checker to issue an error.

 This happens because the `TypeVarTuple` used to make shapes work within `numdantic` currently has no way of specifying variance; it is invariant in all its entries.
 As a result, type checkers are not able to accept subtypes of `int` inside of a `Shape` to be valid in place of actual `int` types.

 If you wish to enjoy the documentation benefit of named axes and can forgo the benefit of base models checking for axes of the same name having the same length, it is recommended to use type aliases instead: